The Ultimate Guide To Perfecting Your SaaS KPIs and Metrics

 - Recurring revenue growth rate

-- Churn rate for both number of accounts and recurring revenue
+- The churn rate for both the number of accounts and recurring revenue

 - Net recurring revenue retention